Transaction Monitoring Tools: How They Work, Types, and How to Choose

 Then comes rule execution, which is where most legacy platforms still sit.
 Compliance teams define thresholds.
 Flag cash deposits over $9,500.
 Flag wires to FATF grey-list jurisdictions.
 Flag any account that receives ten or more deposits from different originators in 48 hours.
 The system checks every transaction, generates alerts on the hits, and analysts investigate.
 Straightforward on paper.

 At scale?
-These transaction monitoring tools fall apart completely.
+These tools fall apart completely.

 Why so many bad alerts?
 One word: context.